The Tools I Use to Run My Travel Blog

-Bluehost: I personally use and recommend Bluehost for all bloggers.
+Bluehost: I personally use and recommend Bluehost for all new bloggers.
 I run multiple blogs through Bluehost and have never had any issues with them.
 Their customer service is great, and they have helped me out many times (including twice when I literally broke/deleted my website.)

 Web hosting is something you need if you want to start a professional travel blog.

-When you start your blog with Bluehost they will provide your .com domain name for FREE the first year (a $15-$20 value.)
+When you start your blog with Bluehost, they will provide your .com domain name for FREE for the first year (a $15-$20 value.)

 You can follow my step-by-step guide to starting a travel blog, which contains detailed instructions on how to set up your blog using Bluehost (it’s extremely easy, I promise!).

 17th Avenue Designs: I purchased a WordPress theme from 17th Avenue Designs and I love the way it looks!
 I am using their Vivienne Theme, which is a popular choice.
 I have discovered quite a few other bloggers that use this same theme, and it’s a great option for travel bloggers.